 Collecting valuable user-generated content takes more than coming up with a hashtag.
 Good UGC strategy adds value to the brand and brings user experience to another level.

 User-generated content doesn’t just have to live on social media channels.
 You can quickly expand its reach and value by showing it directly on your website with interactive UGC widgets.

-User-generated content platforms like EmbedSocial can help you automatically generate, set up visual content curation, and display UGC in a well-crafted widget that you can publish on your website with a single line of code.
+User-generated content SaaS platforms like EmbedSocial can help you automatically generate, set up visual content curation, and display UGC in a real-time widget that you can publish on your website with a single line of code.

 EmbedSocial platform works with every CMS and popular eCommerce platform, so no matter what website builder you have, we got your back!